codingBeast25/Blockchain-based-File-Storage/README.md

 Nonce has reached to 99978.
 So, probability for 0-99977 being a solution is 0.

 At this point, new transaction is added to the block, which will change entire equation of calculating the hash value.
 Now, probability of 0-99977 being a solution is not 0.
 However, those values will not be tested again.
-This behavior may affect the run time and there can be such case where there is no solution or very less probability for any of the later nonce.
+This behavior may affect the run time and there can be such case where there is no solution or very less probability for any of the later nonce to be the solution.
 In that case, miner will fail to solve the puzzle or running time is considerably higher.

-On the other hand, in first algorithm, where nonce is chosen randomly, each nonce is equally probable of getting picked any given time.
-So, algorithm has higher probability of giving output in smaller amount of time for larger difficulty level.
+On the other hand, in first algorithm, where nonce is chosen randomly, each nonce is equally probable of getting picked at any given time.
+So, algorithm has higher probability of giving output in less time for larger difficulty level.

-<h2>Security:</h2>
+<h5>Security</h5>

-The second algorithm is not quite secure because nonce value can be estimated based on the running time of the algorithm.
+Secondly, 2nd algorithm is not quite secure because nonce value can be estimated based on the running time of the algorithm.

-For example, for range between 0 -10000, if running time is smaller, nonce value is small value such as between 0-1000.
-If running time is higher then nonce can be close to 10000.
+For example, Assume that Nonce value is between (0,10000).
+If running time is less, nonce will be small number such as between 0-1000.
+If running time is higher, then nonce can be close to 10000.

 Here, we might wonder why the security of nonce is important.
-If someone has information about one block and they can figure out nonce for that block, then they can easily break the entire blockchain system because all the blocks are connected to each other with their hash values.
+If someone has information about one block and they can also figure out nonce for that block, then they can easily break the entire blockchain system because all the blocks are connected to each other with their hash values.

-<h2>Some Issues with first algorithm:</h2>
+<h4>Some Issues with first algorithm</h4>

 Calculating random values can be expensive.
 So, we might need to find random functions that have constant running time or quicker compared to other random functions.
 For example, python random.random() function is faster than random.randint().